claudiosugar/pdf-inundaciones-ideib/README.md

 1. Build the Docker image:
    ```
-   docker build -t pdf-inundaciones-ideib .
+   docker build -t foto-inundaciones-ideib .
    ```

 2. Run the container:
    ```
-   docker run -p 8080:8080 pdf-inundaciones-ideib
+   docker run -p 8080:8080 foto-inundaciones-ideib
    ```

 ## Usage

 1. Start the application:
    ```
-   python pdf-inundaciones-ideib.py
+   python foto-inundaciones-ideib.py
    ```

    Or with Gunicorn (for production):
    ```
-   gunicorn --bind 0.0.0.0:8080 --timeout 600 pdf-inundaciones-ideib:app
+   gunicorn --bind 0.0.0.0:8080 --timeout 600 foto-inundaciones-ideib:app
    ```

 2. Open a web browser and navigate to `http://localhost:8080`

 3. Enter a cadastral reference in the form and submit

-4. The application will generate a PDF with flood risk information for the specified property
+4. The application will generate an image with flood risk information for the specified property

 ## API Endpoints

 - `GET /`: Main page with the form
-- `POST /get_pdf`: Endpoint to generate and download a PDF for a given cadastral reference
+- `POST /get_image`: Endpoint to generate and download an image for a given cadastral reference
-- `GET /<referencia_catastral>`: Direct URL access to generate a PDF for a specific cadastral reference
+- `GET /<referencia_catastral>`: Direct URL access to generate an image for a specific cadastral reference

 ## Deployment